jduncan-rva/linklight/README.md

 ## Overview

 Linklight-ocp is based on the [Ansible Linklight Workshop Provisioner](https://github.com/network-automation/linklight).
-Linklight is an incredibly efficient AWS-based workshop tool created by several members of the Red Hat Ansible team and other contributors.
-Essentially, we've hacked it up to deploy OpenShift workshops instead of Ansible and Ansible Networking workshops.
+Linklight is an efficient AWS-based workshop tool created by several members of the Red Hat Ansible team and other contributors.
+Essentially, we've forked Linklight to deploy OpenShift workshops instead of Ansible and Ansible Networking workshops.

 ## Lab Design

 Each student is provisioned the following using linklight-ocp:
-* bastion host for deploying OpenShift
+* bastion host for deploying OpenShift and exploring Ansible
-* 4-node OpenShift cluster
+* 3-node OpenShift cluster
-* External database node (primarily for the Dev track of the [])

-## Other content
+* Containerized lab guide deployed on the bastion host on port 8080.

 ## Deploying the lab

 Deploying linklight-ocp requires:

 * AWS account with:
-  * quotas to accommodate `$(STUDENT_COUNT) * 6` instances.
+  * quotas to accommodate `$(STUDENT_COUNT) * 4` instances.
-  * route53 controlled DNS zone
+  * route53 controlled DNS zone on the account you'll be using
-  * S3 access
+  * S3 access for the dynamic web page for student information
 * Basic git knowledge

 ### AWS credentials